 In the age of information and endless Google searches, it’s sometimes scary to sell a product.
-Readers have more information at their fingertips than ever before.
-They can research you and your product with the click of a button.

 For this reason, many readers can be hyper-skeptical as they look through copy.
-They might have read a random article about your product or service.
-Or they have some misconceptions about your offer.

 It can be frustrating to feel like readers don’t trust you.
 It’s tricky to convince skeptics that you know your stuff.